a-schild/churchtools-wp-calendarsync/README.md

 - Notify someone about sync problems
 - Better error handling in the sync process
 - Link config screen directly from plugins list
+- When an image is removed in churchtools, then remove it in wordpress too (Replacing images already works)
+- Make plugin (and updates) available via wordpress plugins site

 ### Reason for this way of integration
 One of biggest advantages of this approach is the fact,